Obmondo/kubeaid/README.md

 a time.

-With a subscription we will be there, to ensure your smooth operations, in times of sickness and employee shortages - and able to scale your development efforts on k8id if needed.
+With a subscription we will be there, to ensure your smooth operations, in times of sickness and employee shortages - and able to scale your development efforts on kubeaid if needed.

 ## Secrets

-We use [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets/) which means secrets are encrypted locally (by the developer who knows them) and committed to your K8id config repo under the path `k8s/<cluster-name>/sealed-secrets/<namespace>/<name-of-secret>.json`.
+We use [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets/) which means secrets are encrypted locally (by the developer who knows them) and committed to your kubeaid config repo under the path `k8s/<cluster-name>/sealed-secrets/<namespace>/<name-of-secret>.json`.
 See documentation in [./argocd-helm-charts/sealed-secrets/README.md](./argocd-helm-charts/sealed-secrets/README.md)

 ## License

-**K8id** is licensed under the Affero GPLv3 license, as we believe this is the best way to protect against the patent attacks we see hurting the industry; where companies submit code that uses technology they have patented, and then turn and litigate companies that use the software.
+**KubeAid** is licensed under the Affero GPLv3 license, as we believe this is the best way to protect against the patent attacks we see hurting the industry; where companies submit code that uses technology they have patented, and then turn and litigate companies that use the software.